 The Couple that Should Probably Get a Room

 OK, we get it.
 You guys are attracted to each other.
-Bumping into everyone on the dance floor is not going to help your cause.
-Just go home already!
+Bumping into everyone on the dance floor is not going to help your cause; go home already!

 The Girl Group

-Not sure if they practiced this or they’re just trying to show each other up?
+Not sure if they practiced this or they are trying to show each other up?
 There is some definite twerk competition happening here or choreography?
 You really can’t be sure.

 The Solo Artist

 This person definitely dances to their own drummer and not because their rhythm is off.
 This person will happily dance the night away all by themselves, even if there is literally no one else on the dance floor and they are fabulous at it.
-They’ve just been infected by the beat.
+They have been infected by the beat.
 Can’t stop them now.

 The Roaming Grinder

-You never know when he’ll show up and you might not see him coming, but he’s always there.
+You never know when he will show up and you might not see him coming, but he’s always there.
 Dancing by yourself or with a group of friends, it doesn’t matter.
 The roaming grinder will find you and try to grind with you whether you like it or not.

 The “This is My Song!”
 Dancer

 They request songs frequently and scream “This is my song!” to multiple songs in a night.
-They also tend to look annoyed and shift to The Bopper when it’s not their song.
+They also tend to look annoyed and shift to The Bopper when it is not their song.

 Check out what’s going on at your nearest Howl:Go Back